 The Teach in China Scheme is supported by the Chinese government and was established as a Sino-UK bilateral language and cultural exchange program to provide a platform for UK graduates to gain International Teaching Experience.

-Post Study operates and promotes a number of student mobility schemes.
-We work with our university partners to promote these schemes to international students.
+Post Study operates and promotes a number of student mobility scheme to international students.
 Look through our schemes below to see if any of them are suited to you.

 Frequently Asked Questions: